 When Dylan’s father was diagnosed with polio, the family relocated to Hibbing, Minnesota, where Dylan’s mother grew up—the Zimmermans’ Duluth home at 519 N. 3rd Ave.
 E. is still standing.

 Locals and tourists visiting Duluth who are fans of Bob Dylan will enjoy stopping by this fantastic museum, which has well-preserved memorabilia and materials as a tribute to the great singer.

 In 2016, an “In Bob We Trust” medallion was embedded in the museum’s sidewalk.
 It houses Bob Dylan’s setlists from every night of the Never Ending Tour, among other items.
 They always go up minutes after a show finishes, regardless of where it occurs worldwide, making them an essential resource for Dylan fans.

-In 2006, the city of Duluth was named “Bob Dylan Way” as a route connecting the city’s cultural landmarks.
+In 2006, Duluth was named “Bob Dylan Way” as a route connecting the city’s cultural landmarks.
 According to the pathway’s website, “Duluth should be rightly proud of being the birthplace of Robert Zimmerman,” but “most specifically, we should be proud of our community’s ongoing dedication to supporting local art and local artists.”

 See Related: Best Museums in Minnesota

 Address: 402 23rd Ave E #3707, Superior, WI 54880, United States